NFL Sunday Ticket Promo Code: Get a $125 Discount for 2024-25 Season

-Monday Night Football is back, featuring the Philadelphia Eagles and Atlanta Falcons, and you can give yourself more chances to make winning bets on the NFL odds with an exclusive $200 instant bonus by signing up today for the latest FanDuel promo code and NFL Sunday Ticket promo code.
+NFL football returns with Week 3 action all day liong, and you can give yourself more chances to make winning bets on the NFL odds with an exclusive $200 instant bonus by registering today for the latest FanDuel promo code and NFL Sunday Ticket promo code.

 In addition to setting you up with $200 in bonus bets simply by making a qualifying first bet on any sports betting market offered by FanDuel, this limited-time offer also gets you three weeks of free access to NFL Sunday Ticket that will help you stay on top of your NFL picks.
 This is one of the top sportsbook promos worth claiming ahead of the 2024 NFL season.

-Falcons vs Eagles action is here, so act now to claim what is shaping up to be one of the best NFL betting promos of the year.
+Eagles vs Saints highlights the 1 PM ET slot, before we turn attention to key afternoon games like 49ers-Rams and Lions-Cardinals, and then Chiefs-Falcons on Sundat Night Football.
 Click the "BET NOW" button to sign up for the NFL Sunday Ticket promo code offer and pad your stack with $200 in bonus bets from one of the industry's top NFL betting sites.

 NFL Sunday Ticket Promo Code: Get 3 Free Weeks